 Lord, we pray for [name], asking that our God will make him worthy of his call and will fulfill by his power every good resolve and work of faith, so that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.

 Since then I’ve experienced so much more of the contradictory nature of religion and the Bible, much of which I will continue to write about and point out on this blog.
 If you only begin looking just a little bit, you’ll find no shortage of material.
-Like me, you will likely be able to write blog posts endlessly on the subject of them.
+Like me, you will likely be able to write blog posts endlessly on the subject of these contradictions.
 Here are a list of just a few of them, from infidels.org.

 - Other than spouting off ideas, emotional sense of wonderment, and speculative ideas, my family was by no means deeply philosophical. ↩